Beyond Borders: El Salvador Cultural Exchange 2026

 2025 Testimonials

 My experiences in the capital city of San Salvador have left deep impressions on my artistic and personal outlooks.
-For one, I was very inspired by the enthusiasm of local communities and audiences for our performances and the appreciativeness. with which they received our music.
+For one, I was very inspired by the enthusiasm of local communities and audiences for our performances and the appreciation with which they received our music.

 Dustin Breshears